 From the turbulent historical thread that we've followed so far (Exactly what part do faith and religion play in the lived life?
 How does religion interact with governmental rule?), there is much knowledge to be gathered.
 From the 250 years that the covert Christians survived with wisdom, cunning, and perseverance, we can learn much about how to overcome the difficulties in our own lives.

-Many of the missionary bases used during the Age of Exploration, such as the ones in Lisbon, Portugal, Goa, India, and Macao in China have already been registered as World Heritage sites.
-If the missionary base here, at the furthest end of the missionaries' reach is successfully registered, it will completely connect their sailing route from West to East, and encourage a reexamination of the existence of Middle Ages Japan and its place in world history.
+Many of the missionary bases used during the Age of Exploration, such as the ones in Lisbon, Portugal, Goa, India, and Macao in China, and many associated sites have already been registered as World Heritage sites.
+If the missionary base here, at the furthest end of the missionaries' reach is successfully registered, it will completely connect their sailing route from West to East, and encourage the re-evaluation of the significance and gravity of the events that took place here, and reaffirm its place in world religious history.

 Now, more people than ever are able to cross international borders and come and go between countries.
 With all of the cultures in all of the world, how we achieve harmony between them from here on is one of the issues that faces all of humankind.

 When we decide the road that should be taken as we head into the future, we can choose to consider our history well.
 What is the best possible choice?
 How can we avoid repeating the same mistakes?
 These are things that we can learn from history.
-We hope very much that when you think of future generations, you will remember the lessons that are imparted to us by the Nagasaki Churches and Christian Legacy Sites.
+We hope very much that when you think of future generations, you will remember the lessons that are imparted to us by the Hidden Christian Sites in the Nagasaki Region.